hermanlintvelt/aws-java-serverless/README.md

 }
 ```

-5. And we actually need to define the DynamoDB resources (tables and indexes) in `serverless.yml`:
+5. And we actually need to define the DynamoDB resources (tables and indexes) in `serverless.yml`, as well as the IAM permissions to access them:

 ```yaml
 ..